Dr. Nina Bakoyiannis, PhD

 What is your typical process for working with clients?

 My therapeutic approach is rooted in psychodynamic theory and practice.
-Our work focuses on understanding how emotional experience, the body, and relationships shape one another.
-We explore grief, anger, fear, identity shifts, and the loneliness that can come with living in a body that doesn’t always cooperate, while also examining relational patterns and unconscious processes that influence how you move through the world.
-Therapy is not only about feeling understood, but about creating space for change, integration, and new ways of relating to yourself and others.
+Together we will explore how your past and present experiences shape the ways you think, feel and relate to others, especially in moments of stress or difficulty.
+Therapy is not only about feeling understood; it’s about creating space for meaningful change, integration, and new ways of relating to yourself and others.
 At its core, the work aims to strengthen a more grounded and coherent sense of self, while allowing room for resilience, humor, and connection to emerge.

 In-network insurances